PLSCI 5010

 • Instruction Mode: In Person

-Enrollment preference given to: Plant Sciences majors, School of Integrative Plant Science (SIPS) minor candidates, Master of Professional Studies (MPS) and graduate students.
-Junior standing or higher required.
-Interested sophomores may contact instructor to be put on a waitlist.
+Enrollment preference given to: School of Integrative Plant Sciences (SIPS) Master of Professional Studies (MPS) and graduate students.

 • 1488 PLSCI 5010 LAB 401